This page tells you about the biological therapy ipilimumab and its possible side effects. There is information about

 - Diarrhoea happens in about 3 out of 10 people (30%) – in some people this becomes severe and you may need to have steroids or to stop treatment

-- Tiredness (fatigue) affects about 1 in 2 people (50%) during and after treatment – most people find their energy levels are back to normal within 6 months to a year
+- Tiredness and weakness (fatigue) affects about 1 in 2 people (50%) during and after treatment – most people find their energy levels are back to normal within 6 months to a year

 - Feeling or being sick affects about 3 out of every 10 people (30%) but is usually well controlled with anti sickness medicines